Anyon: Non-abelian anyons

 In 1988, Jürg Fröhlich showed that it was valid under the spin–statistics theorem for the particle exchange to be monoidal (non-abelian statistics).
 In particular, this can be achieved when the system exhibits some degeneracy, so that multiple distinct states of the system have the same configuration of particles.
-Then an exchange of particles can contribute not just a phase change, but can send the system into a different state with the same particle configuration.
+Then an exchange of particles can not only contribute a phase change, but also can send the system into a different state with the same particle configuration.
 Particle exchange then corresponds to a linear transformation on this subspace of degenerate states.
 When there is no degeneracy, this subspace is one-dimensional and so all such linear transformations commute (because they are just multiplications by a phase factor).
 When there is degeneracy and this subspace has higher dimension, then these linear transformations need not commute (just as matrix multiplication does not).